 A common topic for comparative and superlative adjectives (big/bigger/biggest, long/longer/longest) is clothing.
 If you think about it, the possibilities are almost endless for sentences that your students could make!
 For example:

-My jacket is more colorful than her sweater.
+My jacket is more colourful than her sweater.

 His pants are longer than mine.